XcodesOrg/XcodesApp/README.md

 ## Development

-You'll need macOS 12 Big Sur and Xcode 13 in order to build and run Xcodes.app.
+You'll need macOS 13.5 Ventura and Xcode 15 in order to build and run Xcodes.app.

 `Unxip` and `aria2` must be compiled as a universal binary
 ```